-Rule 152.
+MAR 152.
 Amendment or Supplementation of Filed Documents

-- (A) Until the proceedings under these rules conclude, or the Adjudicator or Agency has made a dispositive ruling, a party must amend or supplement a previously filed document upon learning that the filing is incomplete or incorrect in some material respect. - (B) The Adjudicator may approve other amendments or supplements to filed documents, when justice so requires.
+- (A) A party must amend or supplement a previously filed document upon learning that the filing is incomplete or incorrect in some material respect. - (B) The Adjudicator may approve other amendments or supplements to filed documents, when justice so requires.

-Rule 160.
+MAR 160.
 Time Computation

 - (A) In computing any time period prescribed in these rules, the day from which the designated period begins to run is not included.
-The last day of the period so computed is included, unless it is a Saturday, Sunday, or federal holiday.
-Intermediate Saturdays, Sundays, and federal holidays are included in the computation. - (B) When a party may or must act within a specified time after being served and service is made under Rule 151(A)(3)(b)(iv) (mail), (v) (leaving it with [the Agency]), or (vii) (other means consented to), three days are added after the period would otherwise expire under Rule 160(A).
+The last day of the period so computed is included unless it is a Saturday, Sunday, or federal holiday.
+Intermediate Saturdays, Sundays, and federal holidays are included in the computation. - (B) When a party may or must act within a specified time after being served and service is made under MAR 151(A)(3)(b)(iv) (mail), (v) (leaving it with [the Agency]), or (vii) (other means consented to), three days are added after the period would otherwise expire under MAR 160(A).

-- 1. Rule 102 (Construction, Modification, or Waiver of Rules) covers extension of periods. - 2. (to subsection (A)): This approach to time computation tracks FRCP 6(a).
+- 1. MAR 102 (Construction, Modification, or Waiver of Rules) covers extension of periods. - 2. (to subsection (A)): This approach to time computation tracks FRCP 6(a).
 The earlier version of these rules excluded Saturdays, Sundays, and federal holidays in the computation when the period of time prescribed was seven (7) days or fewer.
 An agency adopting the new approach should ensure that its time periods are adjusted as necessary to account for this change. - 3. (to subsection (A)): For guidance as to what constitutes a federal holiday, see FRCP 6(a)(6).
-In addition, FRCP 6(a)(3) covers potential, sporadic federal holidays.
+In addition, FRCP 6(a)(3) covers potential unprovided-for federal holidays.
 For instance, on occasion, federal offices are closed for reasons such as the Inauguration or weather.
 An agency may wish to allow for such contingencies in computing time periods. - 4. (to subsection (B)): See FRCP 6(d) (Additional Time After Certain Kinds of Service).

-Rule 170.
+MAR 170.
 Motions

-- (A) How Made. - (1) All motions must state the basis for the specific relief requested and be in writing, except as provided in Rule 170(A)(2). - (2) Unless the Adjudicator orders otherwise, a motion may be made orally during a conference or hearing.
-After providing an opportunity for response, the Adjudicator may rule on the motion immediately or may order that the motion and response be submitted in writing pursuant to Rule 170(A)(1). - (B) Unless the Adjudicator orders otherwise, any party may file a response in support of or in opposition to any written motion within 10 days after service of the motion.
+- (A) How Made. - (1) All motions must state the basis for the specific relief requested and be in writing, except as provided in MAR 170(2). - (2) Unless otherwise ordered by the Adjudicator, a motion may be made orally during a conference or the hearing.
+After providing an opportunity for response, the Adjudicator may rule on the motion immediately or may direct that the motion and response be submitted in writing pursuant to MAR 170(A)(1). - (B) Unless otherwise directed by the Adjudicator, any party may file a response in support of or in opposition to any written motion within 10 days after service of the motion.
 If no response is filed within the response period, the party failing to respond will be deemed to have waived any objection to the granting of the motion.
 The movant will have no right to reply to the response; however, the Adjudicator may in her/his discretion permit a reply to be filed. - (C) Except for procedural matters, the Adjudicator may not, without assent of the parties, grant a written motion prior to the expiration of the time for filing responses.
-Any party adversely affected by the ex parte grant of a motion for a procedural order may request reconsideration, vacation, or modification of the order within \\\\\ days of service of the order.
+Any party adversely affected by the ex parte grant of a motion for a procedural order may request reconsideration, vacation, or modification of the order within days of service of the order.
 The Adjudicator may deny a written motion without awaiting a response or may allow oral argument (including that made by telephone). - (D) The Adjudicator may summarily deny dilatory, repetitive, or frivolous motions.
-Unless the Adjudicator orders otherwise, the filing of a motion does not stay an adjudication. - (E) All motions and responses thereto must comply with Rule 151 (Service and Filing of Documents).
+Unless otherwise ordered by the Adjudicator, the filing of a motion does not stay an adjudication. - (E) All motions and responses thereto must comply with MAR 151 (Service and Filing of Documents).